 Mandatory planning - The IESO must have plans to re-prepare BPS parts of the system and IROL interfaces to emergency condition operating limits within 30 minutes following the occurrence of respected contingencies.
-Re-preparation plans shall not utilize control actions that increase non-dispatchable load shedding until resources have been committed in accordance with the Area Reserve criteria in section 3.4 of this market manual.
+Re-preparation plans shall not utilize control actions that increase non-dispatchable load and price responsive load shedding until resources have been committed in accordance with the Area Reserve criteria in section 3.4 section 3.4 of this market manual.

-Publication - The IESO publishes and maintains a power system restoration plan for Ontario in the event of a complete or partial blackout of the IESO-controlled grid (refer to MM 7.8: Ontario Power System Restoration Plan).
+Publication - The IESO publishes and maintains a power system restoration plan for Ontario in the event of a complete or partial blackout of the IESO-controlled grid (refer to MM 7.8: Ontario Power System Restoration Plan).MM 7.8).